wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-shadow-elven.md

 Husk of a corrupted elf.
 An undead.

 Imagine a dark silhouette against a wall.
-When it crosses light, you can clearly see the outline of a naked elf, except its fingers are thrice as long and its mouth seems to cut its face in hald.
+When it crosses light, you can clearly see the outline of a naked elf, except its fingers are thrice as long and its mouth seems to cut its face in half.

 **HD:** 2  &nbsp; &nbsp;  **Armor:** none <br>
 **Size:** medium <br>